harviu/accompanion/README.md

 ```shell
 conda activate accompanion
 ```
-If the accompanion enviroment is activated then you can follow the below instructions to try it out!
+If the ACCompanion environment is activated then you can follow the below instructions to try it out!